nsw42/piju-docs/README.md

 # Switching to operational mode

 * Install an init script - scp `init.d/mopidy` to `/etc/init.d/mopidy` (as root)
+* Note that this contains hard-coded paths for log files, which are specific to my configuration.
 * Make the script executable:

   ```